SamAxe/collab_with_friends/ubuntu.md

     # Exploit scanner
     apt install rkhunter

-Of course, all of these services should be configured for the purpose/risk tolerance of the system, often by updating `/etc/<service>/...` configuration files.
+All of these services should be configured for the purpose/risk tolerance of the system, often by updating `/etc/<service>/...` configuration files.

 * `systemctl enable <service>` effectively allows the service to be run and restarts the service after reboots
 * `systemctl start <service>` starts the service